Daniel J. Frey

 Listened to them tell a doctor to pay attention to their patient who is in need.

-I felt the care when I was sick, told to take my medicine, and force fluids.
+I felt cared for when I was sick, told to take my medicine, and forced to drink fluids.

-Brotherhood, as they helped me prepare the body of those that have passed to take to the morgue.
+Brotherhood, as they helped me prepare the bodies of those who had passed to take to the morgue.

-A team, while the nurses hung IV meds, wrote quick nurses notes, bagged the patient, as I did the CPR.
+A team, while the nurses hung IV meds, wrote quick nurses' notes, bagged the patient, and I did the CPR.

 Sitting down after a long night to have a donut, but they're all gone.